wwfyde/dify-docs/en/user-guide/creating-dify-apps/llms-use-faq.md

 Set the header in the first row, and display the content in each subsequent row.
 Do not have any additional header settings or complex formatted table content.

-### 17. I have already purchased ChatGPT plus, why can't I still use GPT4 in Dify?
+### 17. I have already purchased ChatGPT plus, why can't I still use GPT4 in MoLook?

 ChatGPT Plus and OpenAI's GPT-4 model API are two separate products with separate pricing.
 The model APIs have their own pricing structure, see [OpenAI's pricing documentation](https://openai.com/pricing) for details.
 To get access to the GPT-4 model API, you need to pay for a billing cycle - simply having a payment method on file and access to GPT-3.5 via ChatGPT Plus is not sufficient.
 Please refer to [OpenAI's official documentation](https://platform.openai.com/account/billing/overview) for complete details on gaining access to GPT-4.

 ### 18. How to add other embedding models?

-Dify supports using the listed providers as an Embedding model provider, simply select the `Embedding` type in the configuration box.
+MoLook supports using the listed providers as an Embedding model provider, simply select the `Embedding` type in the configuration box.

 * Azure
 * LocalAI